billpg/HashBack/README.md

 **saas.example** is a website with an API designed for their customers to use.
 When a customer wishes to use this API, it must first go through this exchange to obtain a Bearer token.
 The service documents that users of their API may make Initiate requests to the URL `https://saas.example/api/login/crte?userId=id`, filling in their unique user ID in the query string.

 **Carol** is a customer of Saas.
 She's recently signed up and has been allocated her unique user id, 12.
 She's logged into the Saas customer portal and browsed to their authentiation page.
-Under the CRTE section, she's configued her asccount that `https://caarol.example/saas/crte-receive-token` is her URL for the Issuer to send the new Bearer token to, where she's implemented a handler.
+Under the CRTE section, she's configued her account that `https://carol.example/saas/crte-receive-token` is her URL for the Issuer to send the new Bearer token to, where she's implemented a handler.

 Time passes and Carol needs to make a request to the Saas API.
 As she has no Bearer tokens, she makes a POST request to the documented API:
 ```